-- Where appropriate each child with SEND has a Pupil Passport and where they have a one to one LSA support session, a Learning Plan with personal "SMART" (Specific, Measurable, Appropriate, Realistic, Timed). - These targets are set with the teacher and LSA.
+- Where appropriate each child with SEND has a Pupil Passport and where they have a one to one LSA support session, a Learning Plan with personal "SMART" (Specific, Measurable, Achievable, Realistic, Timed). - > These targets are set with the teacher and LSA.
 The pupils are consulted with each Pupil Passport formation and review, and pupils are provided with appropriate support from the Learning Support Department.
-This is a working document shared with parents and is used by all staff who work with the child to ensure needs are fully met and progress made. - The pupil passport and where appropriate, the Learning Plan is reviewed each term and shared with the parents using the Edukey platform. - > Staff and parents have meetings/reports from external agencies where appropriate. - ➤ All children receive reports in the autumn and summer terms.
-Years 3-8 also receive effort and attainment grades in the spring term.
-LSA's complete reports where there is a one to one intervention. - > Staff and parents may have regular informal meetings/conversations as appropriate.
+This is a working document shared with parents and is used by all staff who work with the child to ensure needs are fully met and progress made. - The pupil passport and where appropriate, the Learning Plan, is reviewed regularly and shared with the parents using the Edukey platform. - > Staff and parents share meetings/reports from external agencies where appropriate. - ➤ All children receive reports in the autumn and summer terms.
+Years 3-6 also receive effort and attainment grades in the spring term.
+LSAs may complete reports where there is a one to one intervention. - > Staff and parents may have regular informal meetings/conversations as appropriate.